lerna-lite/lerna-lite/README.md

 ---

-## 📢 Lerna-Lite has a new `watch` command
+## 📢 Lerna-Lite has a new [`lerna watch`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) command

 Watch for file changes within packages and execute commands from the root of the repository.
 This solves a common problem for package-based monorepos, which is to trigger rebuilds of packages when their files change (ie: TypeScript, SASS, ...).
-Take a look at the new [`watch`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) documentation for more details.
+Take a look at the new [`watch`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) command documentation for more details.

 ---

 ## Who is using Lerna-Lite